-There is a sensitive receptor within 400 metres of the Installation boundary as stated in the 'Odour' section above.
+There are sensitive receptors within 400 metres of the Installation boundary as stated in the 'Odour' section above.
 The Operator has provided a noise management plan (NMP) as part of the Application supporting documentation, and further details are provided in 'Noise Management Plan Review' below.

-The risk assessment for the Installation provided with the Application lists key potential risks of noise pollution beyond the Installation boundary.
+The risk assessment and management plan for the Installation provided with the Application lists key potential risks of noise pollution beyond the Installation boundary.
 These activities are as follows:

 - Vehicle movements

+- Ventilation fans

-- Fans
+- Feeding equipment

-- Alarm system
+- Alarm system & stand-by generator

+- Building works and repairs

-- Standby generator
+- Animal noise